bluescarni/mppp/doc/sphinx/real128.rst

       :return: a copy of the :cpp:type:`__float128` value stored internally.

+   .. cpp:function:: constexpr explicit operator long double() const
    .. cpp:function:: template <Real128Interoperable T> constexpr explicit operator T() const

-      Conversion operator to interoperable types.
+      Conversion operators to interoperable types.

-      This operator will convert ``this`` to a :cpp:concept:`~mppp::Real128Interoperable` type.
+      These operators will convert ``this`` to a ``long double`` or to a :cpp:concept:`~mppp::Real128Interoperable` type.

       Conversion to C++ types is implemented via direct cast, and thus no checks are performed to ensure that the value of ``this`` can be represented by the target type.